Leo Santifaller: Head of the State Archives Bolzano

 Immediately after the end of the World War, from 1918, archival holdings in Innsbruck and Vienna that had been created in South Tyrol were delivered to Italy in accordance with the principle of provenance.
-At the request from Italy, Oswald Redlich proposed Santifaller as head of the new State Archives in Bolzano.
+At the request from Italy, Oswald Redlich proposed Santifaller as head of the new State Archives of Bolzano.
 Santifaller started work in August 1921 and held the management position until the beginning of 1927.

 When he resumed duties, he was given the Maretsch Castle as an archive building, 150 railway wagons with archival materials (with the archives of the South Tyrolean authorities and the Brixen monastery) and a former Austrian gendarmerie sergeant as an assistant.
 The archive was set up and accessible to the public within a year.
 Santifaller also acquired a reference library for scientific work and began to publish books: especially his book on the Brixen cathedral chapter and source editions such as the Wintheri calendar.